A7F/vector_docs/ISO11783/ISOInteractionLayerVT/Functions/CAPLfunctionIso11783VTILCreateAuxAssignment.md

 As a result, the Auxiliary Input Status Type 2 Enable command is sent to the Auxiliary Input (if not already enabled) and the Auxiliary Assignment Type 2 command is sent to the Auxiliary Function Working Set Master.

-If the participants are using VT Version 0, 1, or 2, only an Auxiliary Assignment Type 1 command is sent to the Auxiliary Input.

 ## Parameters

 - **Vt**: VT simulation node to apply the function